dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 ---
 title: Handle errors in ASP.NET Core Blazor apps
 author: guardrex
-description: Discover how ASP.NET Core Blazor how Blazor manages unhandled exceptions and how to develop apps to detect and handle errors.
+description: Discover how ASP.NET Core Blazor how Blazor manages unhandled exceptions and how to develop apps that detect and handle errors.
 monikerRange: '>= aspnetcore-3.0'
 ms.author: riande
 ms.custom: mvc
-ms.date: 07/20/2019
+ms.date: 07/25/2019
 uid: blazor/handle-errors
 ---
 # Handle errors in ASP.NET Core Blazor apps

 By [Steve Sanderson](https://github.com/SteveSandersonMS) and [Luke Latham](https://github.com/guardrex)

-This article describes how Blazor manages unhandled exceptions and how to develop apps to detect and handle errors.
+This article describes how Blazor manages unhandled exceptions and how to develop apps that detect and handle errors.

 ## How the Blazor framework reacts to unhandled exceptions